-Any large, wide-mouth, heavy pot works.
-My favorite is an enameled cast iron pot from Le Creuset.
-The iron holds heat remarkably well while the enameled surface is non-reactive,... smooth, and (bonus prize) comes is lovely colors.
+Any wide-mouth large, heavy pot works.
+Our favorite is an enameled cast iron pot from Le Creuset.
+The iron holds heat remarkably well while the enameled surface is non-reactive, smooth, and (bonus prize) comes is lovely colors.

 02 of 04

 You need a good blender to make creamy or puréed soups.
 When you blend soups, do so in batches, let the blender run for 2 or 3 minutes for each batch (this will seem like a long time), and keep a kitchen towel over the lid to protect yourself from any heat-pressured created splatters.